Concurrent lines on del Pezzo surfaces of degree one

 \begin{remark} From Remark \ref{rem} we know that cliques in $G$ corresponding to exceptional curves that intersect each other in a point outside the ramification curve have no edges of weight 3.
 We conclude that these cliques contain only edges of weights 1 and 2. \end{remark}

-\begin{proposition} The maximal size of cliques in $G$ with only edges of weights 1 and 2 is 12, and there are no maximal cliques with only edges of weights 1 and 2 of size 11. \end{proposition} \begin{proof} We use the correspondence with the graph $\Gamma$ in \cite{WvL}, where the corresponding cliques have only edges of colors $-1$ and 0; the statement is in Proposition~5.20~(iii). \end{proof}
+\begin{proposition} The maximal size of cliques in $G$ with only edges of weights 1 and 2 is 12, and there are no inclusion-wise maximal cliques of size 11 with only edges of weights 1 and 2. \end{proposition} \begin{proof} We use the correspondence with the graph $\Gamma$ in \cite{WvL}, where the corresponding cliques have only edges of colors $-1$ and 0; the statement is in Proposition~5.20~(iii). \end{proof}

 \begin{proposition} The group $W$ acts transitively on the set of cliques of size 12 in~$G$ with only edges of weights 1 and 2. \end{proposition} \begin{proof} This is \cite{WvL}, Proposition 5.21 (i). \end{proof}